GUSD (GUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GUSD Historical Price

-According to the latest data gathered on GUSD live price page, the current price of GUSD is 0.999713USD.
+According to the latest data gathered on GUSD live price page, the current price of GUSD is 0.999928USD.
 The circulating supply of GUSD(GUSD) is

 In the past 24 hours, GUSD has shown a price movement of